 Participating in a clinical trial for Continuous Glucose Monitoring System (CGMS) may help!

 Diabetes is of 2 types; Type 1 and Type 2.
-The fundamental difference between the two forms of diabetes is that Type 1 diabetes, which frequently occurs at a young age and occurs when one’s immune system mistakenly, damage the insulin producing cells in the pancreas.
-As a result, these patients have complete absence of insulin, whereas Type 2 diabetes occurs as a result of genetic predisposition and lifestyle factors such as overeating and sedentary habits.
+The fundamental difference between the two forms of diabetes is that Type 1 diabetes, which frequently occurs at a young age and when one’s immune system mistakenly damages the insulin-producing cells in the pancreas.
+As a result, these patients have a complete absence of insulin, whereas Type 2 diabetes occurs as a result of genetic predisposition and lifestyle factors such as overeating and sedentary habits.

 These patients are initially insulin resistant and ultimately become insulin deficient.
 For many patients with diabetes, checking blood glucose levels frequently is extremely important but it is cumbersome with the traditional glucometers.
-Continuous Glucose Monitoring Systems (CGMS) represent a revolutionary breakthrough which allows real time continuous measurement of glucose levels by a small plastic catheter placed under your skin.
+Continuous Glucose Monitoring Systems (CGMS) represent a revolutionary breakthrough that allows real-time continuous measurement of glucose levels by a small plastic catheter placed under your skin.

 You may be eligible to participate in the Glucose Monitoring Clinical Trials if you:

 - Have been diagnosed with diabetes Type 1 or Type 2

 About the Continuous Glucose Monitoring Study

 Diabetes mellitus (diabetes) is a group of diseases characterized by the inability of the body to adequately produce and/or use insulin, leading to high blood glucose levels.
 In this study, we are evaluating the relationship between HbA1c and average glucose levels.
 Around 300 subjects, men and women will be enrolled in this study so that we can have 200 evaluable subjects.